Is Rhodium Magnetic? And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 No, rhodium bullion isn’t magnetic.
 Coins and bars made of pure rhodium are paramagnetic.
 Meaning they’re only weakly attracted to magnetic field and don’t retain any magnetism after being exposed to a magnet.

-Pure rhodium coins and bars are rare and expensive and there’s no rhodium bullion made of rhodium alloyed with some other metal.
+Pure rhodium coins and bars are rare and expensive (only 1% of rhodium produced in a year goes to making pure rhodium bullion) and there’s no rhodium bullion made of rhodium alloyed with some other metal.

 This means rhodium bullion can never become magnetic or ferromagnetic due to the influence of some other metal.